tsb46/fmri_arousal/README.md

 ## FSL
 The preprocessing script uses Nipype to call FSL utilities.
 Ensure that FSL is available from your command-line.
 Our study used FSL 5.0.9.

+## AFNI

+**Note: AFNI is only needed for preprocessing of the SPRENG dataset.**

+The SPRENG dataset ('ME-REST-SUPP' in manuscript) requires the afni_proc.py script for multi-echo fMRI preprocessing.
+If preprocessing the SPRENG dataset, ensure that afni_proc.py script is available from your command-line (which is made available through the standard AFNI installation).
+Our study used AFNI 21.3.01.

 ## MATLAB and EEGLAB

 **Note: MATLAB is only needed for preprocessing of the NATVIEW dataset.**